 Pre-Swim Attire: The starting point of the swim is usually NOT the Dolphin Club.
 Thus, you’ll probably want to wear something to keep warm to the starting point, such as a Dolphin Swim Parka.
 Once at the starting line, our cheerful “Clothes Wrangler” volunteers will ask you to put your clothing and shoes into giant sacks.
 Our Clothes Wranglers will transport the clothing back to the Dolphin Club so be kind don’t make them carry a bunch of heavy stuff!
 Your clothes will be waiting for you on tables on the deck.

 Swim!
 Have fun and enjoy your swim!
 Be sure you are wearing your fluorescent orange Dolphin Swim cap!
-If you get cold or tired or have any concerns or questions, signal to a pilot you’d like to talk by raising 1 or 2 arms.
+If you get cold or tired or have any concerns or questions, signal to a pilot you’d like to talk by raising one or two arms.
 Tell us what’s going on and what you need.
 If needed, you can get pulled out into a boat and get re-positioned in the swim or get a ride back to the Dolphin Club.
 Safety first!

-About our Pilots: As you swim, you will be accompanied by Dolphin Pilots in rowboats, stand up paddleboard, kayaks, and motorized water craft.
+About our Pilots: As you swim, you will be accompanied by Dolphin Pilots in rowboats, stand up paddle board, kayaks, and motorized water craft.
 Our swims have a 3:1 swimmer-to-pilot ratio.
 Our pilot are there to help keep you safe from other boaters and to assist you if you need support.
 To catch the attention of a pilot, stop swimming and raise your arm in the air!
 Some pilots may also be able to provide advice on swim headings and currents, but this is knowledge only learned after much experience and thus not all pilots have that knowledge.

 Popsicle Sticks (also known as tongue depressors if you are in the medical field): Immediately after emerging from the water, you’ll be handed a numbered popsicle stick (tongue depressor)!
 Then, you’ll be asked to hand your popsicle stick to someone who records down the number.
 This is how we track how many people have returned from the swim.
 Do not take this popsicle stick to the locker room otherwise we will think someone is still out in the bay.